haideralizaigham/wordpress-student-result-plugin/README.md

 A lightweight and powerful WordPress plugin for managing and displaying student results with roll number search, session & class filters, and CSV import/export functionality.

-🚀 Features
+** Features**

-🔍 Front-end Result Search
+ Front-end Result Search
 Students/parents can search results using:

 Roll Number
 Session
 Class

-🛠️ Admin Management Panel
+Admin Management Panel
 Add, edit, delete, and manage student results directly from the WordPress admin.

-📁 CSV Import/Export
+CSV Import/Export
 Bulk upload results via CSV
 Export results for backup or offline use

-🧩 Shortcode Integration
+Shortcode Integration
 Display the result search form anywhere on the site using a simple shortcode.

-💡 Lightweight & Theme Compatible
+Lightweight & Theme Compatible
 Works with any WordPress theme without extra setup.

-📦 Installation
+Installation

 Download or clone the repository.